-An undisputed must have household item for parents is of course the baby thermometer.
-We all know that fever in children can strike anytime, often in the wee hours of the night without warning.
-As a parent, you don’t want to be caught unprepared; you need to be armed with a reliable thermometer so that you know when to seek medical attention for your baby.
+Above all, the undisputed must-have household item for parents is, of course, a baby digital thermometer.
+We all know that fever in children can strike at any time.
+Often in the middle of the night, and without warning.
+However, being caught unprepared is a parent’s worse nightmare.
+For that reason, having a reliable thermometer lets you know when to seek medical attention for your baby.

-The real question is which thermometer?
-There are several types of baby thermometers on the market.
-They include digital sticks, glass thermometers, pacifiers, and infrared thermometers, which can take readings from the ear, rectum, mouth, forehead and under the arm.
-With so many options, understandably many parents are confused as to which is the best.
-Among other features, the two main things to look for in a good thermometer is accurate readings and ease of use.
+Firstly, the real question is which thermometer?
+There are several types of baby thermometers on the market including digital sticks, glass thermometers, pacifiers, and infrared thermometers.
+With so much available how do you choose which is the best?
+To clarify, the two main things to look for in a good thermometer are accurate readings and ease of use.

-Some of the favorite picks among parents are the infrared forehead and ear thermometers.
-How do these two work and which is the best?
-This article will explain how they function and outline their pros and cons.
+Some of the favourites among parents are the infrared forehead and ear thermometers.
+But how do these two work and which is the best?
+In this article, we explain how they function and outline their pros and cons.

 The forehead thermometer is also known as the temporal artery thermometer.
 It uses infrared technology to detect the temperature of the temporal artery on your baby’s forehead.
-For most you simply swipe the thermometer across your baby’s forehead and voila!
-You have a reading.
+For most, you simply swipe the thermometer across your baby’s forehead and you have an instant reading.

-For newborn infants younger than 3 months, rectal digital thermometers have been acclaimed as the most accurate.
-The issue here of course is ease of use and discomfort for baby.
-New studies, however, indicate that the forehead thermometer can be reliably used with newborns.
+For infants younger than 3 months, rectal digital thermometers have been acclaimed as the most accurate.
+The issue here is of course ease of use and discomfort for baby.
+However, new studies indicate that the forehead thermometer can be reliably used with newborns.

 1. Easy to Use